Yuzurukyun/TsuserverDR/README.md

     - Gimps a target so that all their IC messages are replaced with a selection of preset messages.
 * **gm** "message"
     - Sends a serverwide message with mod tag.
+* **lights** "on/off" "area 1" "area 2" ...
+    - Changes the light status in the given areas to on or off, or in the current area if not given any; even if the background of the area is locked.
+    - Areas with lights off will have a dark background, and they disable /getarea(s) and alter /autopass, bleeding, /look and sneaking notifications.
 * **lm** "message"
     - Sends an area OOC message with mod tag.
 * **modlock**